Our commitment: the Armed Forces Covenant

 - Access to our occupational health service, including self-referral to counselling.

 - Membership of our dedicated UHSussex Armed Forces Community

 - Military induction for cohorts of regular military personnel

-- Support from our armed forces lead with policies and processes
+- Support from our armed forces community

 - Mentoring new Reserve recruits where necessary

 - Collaboration with local Reserve units on deployment, training and education.

 If you are an employee of the trust and a Reservist, contact your armed forces champions to find out how they can support you.